BartSte/snapshot/README.md

 # TODO:

-- [ ] currently, all plugins are installed, the regexes are not working.
-- [ ] Configure `cmake --install` for both static and shared qt builds.
-This is needed after building the project from source.
-  - [ ] Ensure that the tarball can also be made using the --shared option.
-    - How to load plugins using a shared Qt build is explained [here](https://doc.qt.io/qt-6/linux-deployment.html) Follow the conventions they use.
-See the tmp commit.
-    - It would be good to run the unittest on the tarball aswel, to ensure that all the so files are included.
-Best idea is to create the same tarball as the release, but with the tests included (with gtest).
-Then run the tests like you run the snapshot executable, through a bash script.
 - [ ] Cross compile for raspberry pi
 - [ ] Release a 64bit and a 32bit version of the app
 - [ ] Add to docs: